 Find out why Romania is perfect for remote workers and freelancers.
-This guide contains everything you to need to know about daily life, coworking, cafes, & accommodation.
+This guide contains everything you need to know about daily life, coworking, cafes, & accommodation.

 Romania is a truly wonderful country and an ideal place to be based as a digital nomad.
 The country has a long and interesting history, with remnants of Soviet, Ottoman, and Austro-Hungarian occupation being visible in much of the architecture and even its cuisine.